DanielaLaura/DanielaLaura.github.io/_posts/2019-09-27-Minimum-subset-of-Pandas.md

 ---
 ## Minimum subset of Pandasm

 The whole point of a data analysis library should be to provide you with the tools so that you can focus on the data analysis.
-While Pandas does provide you with the right tools, it doesnâ€™t do so in a way that allows you to focus on the analysis.
+While Pandas does provide you with the right tools, it doesn’t do so in a way that allows you to focus on the analysis.
 Instead, users are forced to tread through the complex and overabundant syntax.